Cut-Down de Bruijn Sequences: Background

 A \defo{feedback function} is a function $f: \Sigma^n \rightarrow \Sigma$.
 A \defo{feedback shift register} (FSR) is a function $F: \Sigma^n \rightarrow \Sigma^n$ defined as $F(\alpha) = a_2a_3\cdots a_nf(\alpha)$, given a feedback function $f$.
 An FSR is said to be \defo{nonsingular} if it is one-to-one.
 The \defo{pure cycling register} (PCR) is the FSR with feedback function $f(\alpha) = a_1$.
 It partitions $\Sigma^n$ into an equivalence class of strings under rotation.
-Thus, the cycles induced by the PCR are in one-to-one correspondence with the necklaces of order $n$ and also with Lyndon words whose lengths divide $n$.
-We use the notation $[\alpha]$ to denote a cycle.
-Let the weight of a cycle induced by the PCR be the number of 1s in the length-$n$ strings obtained by traversing the cycle.
-For example, when $n=6$ the weight of $[000001]$ is one and the weight of $[01]$ is three.
+Thus, the cycles induced by the PCR, called \defo{PCR cycles}, are in one-to-one correspondence with the necklaces of order $n$ and also with Lyndon words whose lengths divide $n$.
+They also appear as cycles in $G(n-1,k)$.
+Recall, we use the notation $[\alpha]$ to denote a cycle.

 \begin{exam} Let $\Sigma = \{0,1\}$ and let $n=6$.
 The following are the 14 equivalence classes of $\Sigma^6$ under rotation, where the first string in each class is a necklace.
-The symbols in the first column of each class (read top down) are the cycles induced by the PCR.

-The following 14 cycles induced by the PCR are in one-to-one correspondence with the set of Lyndon words of lengths 1, 2, 3, and 6 (lengths that divide $n=6$):
+The following 14 PCR cycles are in one-to-one correspondence with the set of Lyndon words of lengths 1, 2, 3, and 6 (lengths that divide $n=6$):

 \end{exam}